-How business can tackle forced labor
+How business can tackle forced labor and human trafficking

 26th-27th June 2017, Washington DC